shader-slang/slang-binaries/lua-modules/README.md

 }
 ```

 This format may change in the future to provide more more nuanced information about packages.

-Note that the default overriding location mechanism used currently doesn't use links/softlinks it replaces paths in build files.
-That may not work for some scenarios.

 Putting the submodules into the json, allows for overridding a dependency to a specific path.

 In use

 ```
 -- Get the slang-pack module